theonlyrealALEX/treechat.ai/README.md

-# treechat.ai - A scalable chatbot for querries on specific local data
+# treechat.ai - A chatbot for querries on data that differs in each deployment and requires logical reasoning
 ## Descriptiom